 This sheet is about exposure to benralizumab in pregnancy and while breastfeeding.
 This information should not take the place of medical care and advice from your healthcare provider.

 What is benralizumab?

 I take benralizumab.
 Can it make it harder for me to get pregnant?

-Does taking benralizumab increase the chance for miscarriage?
+Does taking benralizumab increase the chance of miscarriage?

-Miscarriage can occur in any pregnancy.
-Studies have not been done to see if benralizumab increases the chance for miscarriage.
+Miscarriage is common and can occur in any pregnancy for many different reasons.
+Studies have not been done to see if benralizumab increases the chance of miscarriage.

 Does taking benralizumab increase the chance of birth defects?